jaredLunde/render-props/packages/viewport/README.md

 # Viewport
-State containers which provide a simple interface for listening and responding to window events in a scalable fashion.
+State containers which provide an interface for listening and responding to window events in a scalable fashion.